victorbrugnolo/golang-rate-limiter/README.md

 - This rate limiter allows you to use two configuration methods: by IP or by token.
 - If you send a token in the request, this token must be previously configured, otherwise you will receive an error response in the request.
 - Per-token settings will override IP settings.
+- Token must send in the request header on format `API_KEY=tokenname`

 ## Configuration
 All configurations must be made in the `.env` file in the project root, following this pattern: